• Skip to primary navigation

 hand welting at the blkbrd factory

-• The Art of Tension: A machine is completely blind.
-It applies the exact same uniform, mechanical pressure to every millimeter of the shoe, regardless of variances in the leather.
+A machine applies the exact same uniform, mechanical pressure to every millimeter of the shoe, regardless of variances in the leather.
 A master bootmaker, however, feels every single stitch.
 They know exactly how much tension to apply, pulling tight enough so the welt is completely locked to the insole, but not so tight that it strains or tears the leather.
-It’s a level of finesse you simply cannot program into a factory robot.

-• Superior Flexibility and Ground Feel: Because there isn’t a stiff layer of synthetic canvas gumming up the works beneath your feet, hand welted boots offer an entirely different experience out of the box.
+Because there isn’t a stiff layer of synthetic canvas beneath your feet, hand welted boots offer an entirely different experience.
 There is far less dead space between the insole and the midsole, resulting in a boot that flexes naturally with your foot and provides a much better connection to the ground.

 Red Wing Resole Stitch Good Year Welt